Creating an environment where businesses and employees thrive.

 From management of the Bend Municipal Airport to oversight and allocation of the City’s affordable housing funds, Economic Development department staff work to connect urban development and workforce development to emerging and future trends to increase the number of jobs and number of businesses in Bend.

-- Attract and house a talented workforce
+- Grow and develop a talented workforce

 Affordable housing is a vital component in economic development.
 Availability of homes at all income levels means businesses have accessible employees with fewer absences, workers are more stable and invested in their community, children have the opportunity to thrive in school, residents can make healthy choices, and we create less overall environmental burden.
 Research has shown that stable, affordable housing is critical to enabling families to attend to other needs, be self-sufficient and productive members of the community.